Creative

 Story Hook Generator

 A story hook generator helps writers crack the hardest part of any story: the first sentence.
 That opening line decides whether a reader stays or leaves, and this tool produces genre-specific hooks built around real narrative mechanics — a disrupted status quo, an unanswered question, a character already in crisis.
 Select from thriller, fantasy, horror, romance, sci-fi, mystery, or leave it on Any for a wildcard result.
-Each hook is engineered to do three things: raise an immediate question, signal that something is at stake, and drop the reader mid-motion.
+Each hook is engineered to do three things: raise an immediate question, signal that something is at stake, and drop the reader mid-motion rather than at the beginning of events.
 Use the output as a launchpad — swap in your character's name, sharpen the detail, and let the generated line pull the rest of the story into focus.
+Workflow tip: generate hooks in a genre adjacent to yours.
+A horror hook dropped into a literary story creates immediate unease; a romance hook in a thriller sets up betrayal.
+Cross-genre friction is often what makes an opening unforgettable.

 How to use